lambrospetrou/gomicroblog/README.md

 ### Off-line creation - manual file editing

 I have to find a way to easily edit the files and make them available to the blog.
+This will be done by creating the post directory in the *pending* posts directory and then calling the proper API call on the server (through an admin dashboard) to update the static website with the new post.

 #### Idea 1